cosmos/scaffold/README.md

-  app         Generates an an empty application boilerplate help        Help about any command module      Generate an empty module for use in the Cosmos-SDK tutorial    Generates one of the tutorial apps, currently either the 'nameservice' or 'hellochain'
+  app         Generates an an empty application boilerplate help        Help about any command module      Generate an empty module for use in the Cosmos-SDK

 Flags:
   -c, --config string        config file (default is $HOME/.scaffold.yaml)